 Research on the use of CGM in diabetes patients

-Ninety percent of continuous glucose monitoring (CGM) users felt its use contributed to a healthier lifestyle.
+Ninety percent of continuous glucose monitoring (CGM) users with diabetes felt its use contributed to a healthier lifestyle.

 - 47% of CGM users reported being more likely to go for a walk or do physical activity if they saw an increase in their blood glucose.